pureooze/escape-from-estes/README.md

 Coded in C++ and QT, play as a messenger attempting to escape from the city of Estes

 ##What will it be like?
-This will likely just be a terminal adventure game that features puzzles that the player will have to solve in order to progress.
+This will likely just be an adventure game that features puzzles that the player will have to solve in order to progress.
 Previously there were no plans of using a GUI but I have discovered, to my great pleasure, that QT is very easy to work with and actually makes it easier to develop a state machine (mainly by already having a StateMachine class ready).

 ##Installation
 At the moment you will have to compile from source using an IDE or manually if you wish.
-I will provide a binary later on once I get stuff going but for now there is no need because the code seems to change completely almost every night.
+If you wish to just download a binary please visit

 ##License